Skip to main content

 Chapter Ten: Persuation

-One morning Kalyani stared at her reflection in the water of the pond and realised her hair was growing back.
-She went into the courtyard of the rooms and asked nobody in particular for a nurul blade to shave her hair with.
-Nobody had that and the widows insisted it was no sin to grow your hair now and then.
+One morning, Kalyani stared at her reflection in the water of the pond and realised her hair was growing back.
+She went into the courtyard of the rooms and asked nobody in particular for a Nurul blade to shave her hair with.
+Nobody had that, and the widows insisted it was no sin to grow your hair now and then.
 Kalyani gasped at the audacity.

 “I am mourning my husband.”
 She protested.
 “I cannot look attractive.”

-“Mourning him for how long dear?”
+“Mourning him for how long, dear?”
 One of the elderly ladies applying oil on her wrinkled legs spoke with an amused laugh.
 “I was nine when I was widowed.
 Never knew the man.
 He married me and promised to come back when I was older and a woman.
-He died in a few months and my brothers threw me to the streets.
+He died in a few months, and my brothers threw me onto the streets.
 Growing my hair did not attract another man for sure.
 I wish it did.
 Life would have been easier.”
 Some of the others laughed as she flashed her remaining three teeth.
 Kalyani stared at the strands of her grey hair appearing silver in the morning sun and inhaled.
 There was no use arguing with these women.
 She had to tell Sharat to get her a blade instead.
 He would not ask questions for sure.

 “Men!
-They would sleep with people from Baiji Bari every day then take a widow and mend her life.”
+They would sleep with people from Baiji Bari every day, then take a widow and mend her life.”
 One of the new girls, unmarried and older than her, spoke.
 “That is the harsh truth of the society we intend to change.”
-Kalyani had not seen her around but her words miffed her.
+Kalyani had not seen her around, but her words miffed her.

 “Who says that?”
 The girl asked challengingly.